 Students must email the career coach a copy of their resume and a sample job description at least 2 days in advance to allow the coach time to prepare for the mock interview.
 Students should wear business professional attire, as described in the Career Guide.

-If you need immediate assistance, career coaches and peer career ambassadors are available to assist with general topics during our scheduled drop-in hours.
+If you need immediate assistance, career coaches and peer pros are available to assist during our scheduled drop-in hours.

 The University Career Center is committed to providing high quality services to all our students and alumni of the University of North Carolina at Charlotte.
 Many of our students and alumni can be found throughout the United States and internationally.
 Every effort will be made to provide specific opportunities in your geographic location.